AvaProtocol/OAK-docs/_docs/delegators.md

 ##### Delegation Count
 ![minDelegation](../../assets/img/staking-delegation/delegatorState.png)
 This contains information about the delegator state.
 The field `delegations` should be a list.
 Count the number of items in this list, with each item defined by a set of brackets containing an owner and an amount.
 In the picture above, it consists of 2 items.
 Remember to save this number for the `delegationCount` field on the `parachainStaking.delegate` call in the Step 3.
-In the example above, this number would be 2.
 Each time you delegate to another collator, this number increases by 1.

 ### Step 3: Stake your tokens to a collator